Kiarostami Art Exhibition Gracing Fajr Fest

 The 35th edition of Fajr International Film Festival plans to commemorate the late Iranian filmmaker Abbas Kiarostami who passed away last year.

-The annual event is hosting an exhibition of works by the A-list filmmaker in the form of photos, posters, and cartoons at the Charsoo Cineplex.
+The annual event is hosting an exhibition of works by the A-list filmmaker in the form of photos, posters, and cartoons at the Charsou Cineplex.

 According to program manager Seifollah Samadian, though the auteur was best known for his work in cinema, he was also active in other media ranging from poetry to installation art and photography.
 This year, Fajr is going to exhibit Kiarostami’s final photography series.